-Lathe Machine is one of the oldest machine tools in the production machine.
-This Machine is also known as the “mother of all machines“.
+Lathe Machine is known as one of the oldest machine tools in the production machine.
+This Machine is also known as the mother of all machines.

-Today we will study Definition, Parts, Types, Operation, Specification, advantages, disadvantages, and application [Notes with PDF] of Lathe machine.
+In these articles we will try to learn Definition, Parts, Operation we perform on it, The Types, Specification advantages, disadvantages, and application of lathe machine.

 Lathe Machine Introduction:

 Lathe machine is probably the oldest machine tool know to mankind.
 Its first use dates back to 1300 BC in Egypt.
 The first lathe was a simple Lathe which is now called a two-person lathe.